Skip to Content

 Creating segments

-Vovk.ts implements the segments via β€œOptional Catch-all Segment” defined as route.ts file in /src/app/api/[[…slug]]/ for root segment or /src/app/api/segment-name/[[…slug]]/ folder for multi-segment apps ([[…slug]] is the folder name).
+Vovk.ts implements the segments via “Optional Catch-all Segment” defined as route.ts file in /src/app/api/[[…slug]]/ for root segment or /src/app/api/segment-name/[[…slug]]/ folder other segments.
 It exports route handlers such as GET, POST etc, created by initSegment function.
 The file can also export any of the Next.js segment config options such as runtime or maxDuration to determine behaviour of the Next.js route.
 If a segment is supposed to be available at front-end for RPC calls, it should also export Controllers type that is used to type the generated TypeScript RPC library.

 A segment is initialised by calling initSegment function in the route.ts file.
 The function takes an object with the following properties:

 • controllers - an object with the controllers that are going to be used in the segment.
-The keys of the object define the names of the generated RPC objects and the values are the controllers.
+The keys of the object define the names of the generated RPC modules and the values are the controllers.

 • segmentName - the name of the segment.
 By default it’s an empty string that defines the root segment described below.